dotClique/globingular/userStories/README.md

 ## User Story 3

 A user has been travelling through Andorra on their way from France to Spain, and wants to log the short visit to Andorra.
-They add the visit with a datetime-range (start / end).
+They add the visit with a date-range (start / end).
 This requires that several visits can be registered on each country.

 ## User Story 4